devfile/registry-support/README.md

 To build all of the components together (recommended) for dev/test, run `bash ./build_registry.sh` to build a Devfile Registry index image that is populated with the mock devfile registry data under `tests/registry/`.

+By default `bash ./build_registry.sh` will build for `linux/amd64` architectures.
+To build for a different architecture pass in an argument to the script.
+E.g. `bash ./build_registry.sh linux/arm64`.

 Once the container has been pushed, you can push it to a container registry of your choosing with the following commands:

 ```